WavyV/Complex_System_Simulation/README.md

 ### Python:

-After setting the input parameters, the cellular_automata.py file can be run executed to visualize some attributes of the system.
+After setting the input parameters, the cellular_automata.py file can be executed to visualize some attributes of the system.
 We used a class for the CA:

 ```python
 c = CA( n = 100,